The spectrum of a quantum Lifshitz black hole in two dimensions: A Lifshitz-like dilaton gravity model

 This anisotropic scale invariance between the temporal and spatial coordinates is in stark contrast to the conformal scale invariance and is a general hallmark of Lifshitz theories \cite{Kachru:2008yh, Horowitz:2011gh}.
 Furthermore, under the Lifshitz scale transformation the action \eqref{eq:cmls-bulk-action} transforms as

 mainly as an artefact of the dilaton scaling as $e^{-2\phi} \to L^{\frac{1}{\alpha}} e^{-2\phi}$.
 For $\alpha \neq 1$ the action is therefore not invariant but rather a \emph{similarity} of the action \cite{Biggs:2023sqw}.
 This is also sometimes referred to as a \emph{hyperscaling violation} of the action \cite{Fisher:1986zz,Huijse:2011ef}.
 The hyperscaling violation exponent $\frac{1}{\alpha}$ therefore naturally shows up in the thermodynamical analysis of the model.
-In fact the Lifshitz scale tranformation in equation \eqref{eq:lifshitzscale} implies that the inverse temperature changes as $\beta \to L^{-1} \beta$ since $\beta$ is the length of Euclidean time.
+In fact the Lifshitz scale tranformation in equation \eqref{eq:lifshitzscale} implies that the inverse temperature changes as $\beta \to L^{-1} \beta$.
 Therefore the temperature changes as $T \to LT$ according to \eqref{eq:lifshitzscale} and this in turn means that the entropy scales as $S \to L^{\frac{1}{\alpha}}S$.
 Since the entropy is a function of the temperature we have shown by scaling arguments that entropy will be proportional to $S \sim T^{\frac{1}{\alpha}}$ which we will formally derive in the next section.